SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProposalInstructions.md

 title: "Instructions for Preparing a SIGPLAN PC Proposal"
 ---

-The SIGPLAN PC proposal spreadsheet is intended both to help PC Chairs review the coverage and diversity of proposed PCs and to help the SIGPLAN EC quickly evaluate and approve proposals.
+The SIGPLAN PC proposal spreadsheet is intended both (1) to help PC Chairs review coverage and diversity while developing a PC proposal and (2) to help the SIGPLAN EC quickly evaluate and approve proposals.

 - Start by downloading the [PC proposal spreadsheet](/Resources/Guidelines/sigplan-pc-proposal-template.xlsx)